-Offline branding requires a team of people with excellent speaking abilities and good designing skills to operate successfully.
+Offline branding requires a team of people with excellent speaking abilities and good design skills to operate successfully.

 Corporate branding is extremely focused on reputation as it deals with an entire organization.
 The clients of the business house will associate the promises of the brand with the company.

 Therefore, it is essential for corporate branding to make a good name for the company and to keep the promises they make in the name of the brand.
-For this purpose, corporate branding is associated with performance records of the past.
+For this purpose, corporate branding is associated with past performance records.

 Since customers readily accept brands they are already familiar with, it is essential for corporate branding to depend on brand recognition and goodwill.

 Product branding makes consumers pick one product over an identical one just because of the brand name.
-People prefer a particular brand of any commodity over others just because they associate it with the product and believe that it is ideal for their purpose.
+People prefer a particular commodity brand over others just because they associate it with the product and believe it is ideal for their purpose.

 Kleenex has emerged as a synonym for tissues because of its efficient product branding.

-Major international brands have collaborated with other brands to market a single product several times.
+Several times, major international brands have collaborated with other brands to market a single product.
 Co-branding comes as a great help in such cases.

-For example, Spotify collaborated with Uber and brought the ‘Soundtrack for your ride’ campaign for their customers which provided the riders to choose their own tracks on Spotify.
+For example, Spotify collaborated with Uber and brought the ‘Soundtrack for your ride’ campaign for their customers, allowing riders to choose their own tracks on Spotify.